nicolaswehmeyer/corpcrawler/README.md

 # CorpCrawler
-**A sales assistant for information gathering on enterprise accounts**
+**A sales assistant for information gathering on corporate enterprises**

 ![CorpCrawler Header Image](image.png)